pennomi/comics/README.md

   - [ ] Join the Conversation on Discord
   - [ ] Tip me on Ko-Fi
   - [ ] GA event tracking
+- [ ] Host static media through a better server than gunicorn
 - [ ] Auto-post to various social media
   - [ ] General OAuth login
   - [ ] Reddit